Chart Color Schemes

 Infrastructure

-Area infrastructure performance is significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified 49 such projects likely impacting the area.
-Notable projects include Vicinity Business Park Augustine Heights, University of Southern Queensland Springfield Campus Expansion, Ember by Azure - Augusta Parkway Townhouses, and Health City Springfield Central.
-The following list details those most relevant:.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 49 projects likely affecting the region.
+Notable initiatives include Vicinity Business Park Augustine Heights, University of Southern Queensland Springfield Campus Expansion, Ember by Azure - Augusta Parkway Townhouses, and Health City Springfield Central.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.